About Matching Chandelier Arms

 Chandelier arms are a tricky business.
 If you have tried to match an old one, then you understand what we mean.
 The bend, the height, and the length, as well as the pattern on the glass, all factor into how an arm will look next to another.

-Keep in mind, most of our arms look similar to what you see on our chandeliers.
-Within that range, there are hundreds of slight variations on the bends, and even a slight difference will look odd when that different arm is placed next to the others on your chandelier.
+Keep in mind, most of our arms look similar to what you see on our chandeliers, but within that range, there are hundreds of slight variations on the bends.
+Even that slight variation will look odd when that different arm is placed next to the others on your chandelier.
 We are picky.
 And because we are picky, we want you to have a good match.

-If you are looking to match, send us a photo of the arm that you need - mention the size as measured in the photo above.
+If you are looking for a match, send us a photo of the arm that you need - mention the size as measured in the photo above.
 From the photo, we will either request more information, or let you know if we do not have something similar.
 Please be patient with us as this process may take a few days.
-We do not have any Baccarat or Waterford arms.
+We do not have any Baccarat, Schonbek. or Waterford arms.
+We do have arms that are notched, olive, mitered, rope twisted, and ribbed.
+We do have arms that have gold ferules and arms that have nickel ferules.

 To truly match, we want to have your arm in our hands.
-That way, Tim can go down the rows and rows of arms that we have and actually hold your arm next to a contender.
+With your arm in hand, Tim can go down the rows and rows (and rows) of arms that we have and actually hold your arm next to a contender.
 Without this process, trying to match is too time consuming.
-The drawback of this process is that if we can not match, you have spent money to ship the arm to us and receive it back.
+We will not do this with a drawing or photo.
+The drawback of sending us your arm is that if we can not match, you have spent money to ship the arm to us and receive it back, and there is always a chance it will break in shipping.

 If you are not picky, simply tell us that.
 We will make an educated guess as to which arm is closest, clean that arm, and run wire through it.